-The table below incorporates these indicators of value into the assessment of sensitivity.
+The section below incorporates these indicators of value into the assessment of sensitivity.

-Assessment Criterion Landscape Sensitivity Description Physical Character (including topography and scale) A flat landform, around 65m - 70m AOD, indicating lower sensitivity to residential development.
+A flat landform, around 65m - 70m AOD, indicating lower sensitivity to residential development.

 The small-scale field pattern across the area, bound by gorse hedgerows and woodland create a moderate density of small-scale landscape features, indicating higher sensitivity.

-Natural Character Semi-natural habitats include two small areas of Priority Habitat Traditional Orchard in the north and woodlands around Dawpool Primary School, south of Benty Farm and along the course of the Greasby Brook (recorded as Priority Habitat Lowland Mixed Deciduous Woodland).
-This woodland extends from Thurstaston Common and is related to the succession from open heathland to birch-oak woodland.
+Semi-natural habitats include two small areas of Priority Habitat Traditional Orchard in the north and woodlands around Dawpool Primary School, south of Benty Farm and along the course of the Greasby Brook (recorded as Priority Habitat Lowland Mixed Deciduous Woodland).
+This woodland extends from Thurstaston Common and is related to the succession from open heathland to birch-oak woodland, which indicates a higher sensitivity to residential development.
 Pastoral fields are bound by mature hedgerows with gorse and bracken contributing to the heathland feel.
 Hedgerow trees are valued features and also indicate a higher sensitivity to residential development.

 The area forms part of the West Wirral Heathland and Arrowe Park Nature Improvement Area.

 Areas characterised by existing residential development along Sandy Lane and School Lane and the encroachment of ménages and grazed paddocks divided by horse tape dilute traditional land uses and lower sensitivity to residential development.

-Historic landscape character The Cheshire HLC indicates that the area contains a sense of time depth which increases sensitivity to residential development.
+The Cheshire Historic Landscape Characterisation indicates that the area contains a sense of time depth which increases sensitivity to residential development.

 The fields along the edge of Irby are identified as Post Medieval Enclosures and woodland between the fields and properties on School Lane as Unimproved Land (land including heathland and moorland).
 There are no recorded heritage assets within the area, although there is an Archaeological Site to the north-east of the area, indicating some sensitivity.

-Character and setting of existing settlement Existing residential development in the south west of the area, consisting of low-rise detached bungalows set back from the road, lowers sensitivity to further development in the south and to the west of the area.
+Existing residential development in the south west of the area, consisting of lowrise detached bungalows set back from the road, lowers sensitivity to further development in the south and to the west of the area.
 However, the area provides some contribution as a rural setting to the edge of Irby (along Sandy Lane) which indicates higher sensitivity to residential development.

-Views and visual character including skylines The area is largely visually enclosed by surrounding mature hedgerow boundaries and woodland, indicating a lower sensitivity to residential development.
-However, the area is visible from the marked viewpoint on the summit of Thurstaston Hill and reads as part of the wider woodled landscape, indicating higher sensitivity.
-Perceptual and experiential qualities A largely rural area although influenced by existing development, road noise from Telegraph Road and human influences including fragmented land uses such as horsiculture and associated horse tape and paraphernalia.
+The area is largely visually enclosed by surrounding mature hedgerow boundaries and woodland, indicating a lower sensitivity to residential development.

+However, the area is visible from the marked viewpoint on the summit of Thurstaston Hill and reads as part of the wider wooded landscape, indicating higher sensitivity.

+A largely rural area although influenced by existing development, road noise from Telegraph Road and human influences including fragmented land uses such as horsiculture and associated horse tape and paraphernalia.
 These factors indicate lower sensitivity to residential development.

-Overall assessment of landscape sensitivity to future change from residential development L L-M М М-Н н
+Overall assessment of landscape sensitivity to future change from residential development